gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

     ```bash
         terraform state
     ```
     Has subcommands to see detailed state of terraform.

+    To list resources in the state file.
     ```bash
         terraform state list
     ```
-    Listo resources in the state.

     Show all resources attributes
     ```bash